Anderson Bruford Wakeman Howe (album): Release

 The album was released on 20 June 1989, and reached No. 14 on the UK Album Chart and No. 30 on the US Billboard 200.
 Elsewhere, it reached the top 30 in Canada, Switzerland, Germany, France, Norway, and Sweden.
 On August 30, 1989, the album was certified gold by the Recording Industry Association of America (RIAA) for selling 500,000 copies in the US.
-Yes biographer Chris Welch reported the album sold approximately 750,000 copies.
+Yes biographer Chris Welch reported that the album sold approximately 750,000 copies.

-"Brother of Mine" released as an edited single and peaked at No. 2 on the Billboard Mainstream Rock Tracks chart.
+"Brother of Mine" was released as an edited single and peaked at No. 2 on the Billboard Mainstream Rock Tracks chart.
 Its music video was directed by Storm Thorgerson.
+According to Bill Bruford, "Clive Davis, head of Arista, produced the edit.
+There was a fair bit of groaning as Clive master-minded what many thought was a massive missed opportunity.
+Everyone at radio just wanted an obvious single from this song, and Clive managed to omit the hook.
+The upside was we would probably have turned into Asia, which is something of a relief."

+The Gazette opined that, "Yes, they are tremendous musicians—with the exception of the hinge-like singing of Jon Anderson.
+But virtuosity at the service of overwritten, outdated music is flatulence itself."
+The Times said that "everything you never liked about Yes—the endless fiddling around, the pretentious, waffling arrangements, and of course Anderson's peculiarly grating, emasculated vocals—is delivered in spades, but with little of the imaginative grandeur or inventive cut and thrust needed to keep the music buoyant."
 Paul Stump's 1997 History of Progressive Rock commented, "The album was calculated to appeal to diehards; sweeping orchestral bridges, episodic songs, multitudinous solos.
 But this, as did the 90125 project, lacks momentum, the emotional syntax of the music is still boringly rock-based; the orchestration, once pearly and luminous, sounds merely stodgy, and technology remains under-utilized; even Horn's primitive samplings of 1983 are absent here."

 Reissues

 The album was re-released in a remastered limited edition by Gonzo Multimedia on 18 March 2011, with a bonus CD with extra tracks, including alternate edits and live versions of tracks on the main album, as well as "Vultures in the City" (originally titled "Vultures" and previously available only as the b-side to the "Brother of Mine" 7-inch vinyl and CD single).
-This edition was initially only available only from Gonzo but can now be bought from other suppliers.
+Additionally, a demo of a 1986 Jon and Vangelis-penned song called "Distant Thunder" appears as a hidden track.
+This song would later be rerecorded by Yes as "Children of Light" on Keys to Ascension 2.
+This edition was initially available only from Gonzo but can now be bought from other suppliers.
 In 2014 Esoteric Recordings reissued the album in time for its 25th anniversary.